From rotating attractors to extremal black holes with axionic hair: Attractors

 While $J$ and $Q_e$ can be obtained by the extremization of $\mathcal{E}$ with respect to $K$ and $q$, respectively, the magnetic charge can be directly read from the boundary of $b$\footnote{We emphasize that the angular momentum, electric and magnetic charge can be equivalently obtained using definitions \eqref{ang_komar} and \eqref{Qe_QM} with metric \eqref{metric}.}

-Let us remark that although the entropy function offers another formalism to compute the entropy of an extremal black hole if the latter solution exists, it neither guarantees the existence nor the uniqueness of a corresponding solution.
-Meaning that the analysis does not tell if the full black hole solution, interpolating between $AdS^2 \times S^1$ near-horizon geometry and the asymptotically flat Minkowski space, really exists.
-Moreover, since uniqueness need not hold, a single NHEG may admit multiple corresponding extremal black holes.
-Conversely, if the extremal black hole is smooth close to the horizon, the NHEG should exist.
+Let us remark that although the entropy function offers another formalism to compute the entropy of an extremal black hole if the latter solution exists, it neither guarantees the existence nor the uniqueness of such an extremal black hole solution.
+This means that the analysis does not tell whether the full black hole solution, interpolating between $AdS^2 \times S^1$ near-horizon geometry and the asymptotically flat Minkowski space, really exists.
+Moreover, since uniqueness need not hold, a single NHEG may arise as the near-horizon limit of multiple different extremal black hole spacetimes, \emph{i.e.} their near-horizon geometries may coincide even though their bulk configurations differ away from the horizon.
+Conversely, if the extremal black hole spacetime is smooth close to the horizon, the NHEG should exist {\cite{Kunduri:2007vf,Kunduri:2013gce}}.
 Hence, we first aim to construct the NHEG and then investigate which of these near-horizon solutions extend to regular, asymptotically flat extremal black holes.

-We obtain the equations of motion by extremizing the entropy function \eqref{varE} (see also the discussion in \cite{Astefanesei:2006dd}).
-As a consequence, the metric functions $v_1$ and $v_2$ are not independent but are related by
+We obtain the equations of motion by extremizing the entropy function {\eqref{entropy_function}--\eqref{varE}; equivalently, the same system follows directly from the Einstein and matter equations evaluated on the ansatz \eqn{metric}--\eqn{matter-nh} (see Appendix~\ref{sec:numerics-attractor} and} \cite{Astefanesei:2006dd}). {It follows that} the metric functions $v_1$ and $v_2$ are not independent, but satisfy

-where the physical meaning of the constant $s$ is explained in Appendix~\ref{sec:numerics-attractor}.
-It is also convenient to introduce the new coordinate $u=\cos\theta\in[-1,1]$.
-In terms of $u$, the equations of motion to be solved are
+where the physical {interpretation} of the constant $s$ is {discussed} in Appendix~\ref{sec:numerics-attractor}.
+It is also convenient to introduce the coordinate $u=\cos\theta\in[-1,1]$, {in terms of which} the equations of motion {become}

 where we have defined $\mathcal{D}(u)\coloneqq 1-u^{2}, \mathcal{B}(u)\coloneqq K\,b(u)+q$ and prime denotes derivative with respect to $u$.
 In the case where $g_{_{\psi\gamma\gamma}}=0$, the above system admits the near-horizon extremal Kerr-Newman (NHEKN) \cite{Newman:1965my,Bardeen:1999px} as solution